close print view

 For disability retirees.
 If you are a disability pension recipient with the Premium Subsidy benefit, insurance coverage will begin (after you apply) on your retirement effective date or the first of the month following approval of your disability, whichever is later.

-For example, if you submit your application and proofs on July 25th, for a retirement effective date of August 1, your actual insurance effective date will be September 1.
+For example, if you submit your application and proofs on July 25th, for a retirement effective date of August 1, your actual insurance effective date may be September 1.

 If you have the Personal Healthcare fund, you cannot enroll in insurances after your retirement effective date.